 Did you know YouTube is owned by Google?
 Google knows more about you than almost any other entity on Earth, including governments.

-For these reasons, it’s critical that you know how to use YouTube more privately.
+For these reasons, you must know how to use YouTube more privately.
 Let’s walk through them.

 This guide shows the full, desktop version of the YouTube website.
-The steps will be similar for the mobile website and YouTube apps.
+The steps can be used on Youtube’s mobile website and YouTube apps too.
 The links throughout the guide will take you directly to the pages referenced.

 In the top right corner of the YouTube website, click your profile photo in the top right corner of the screen, then click the settings gear icon.
 You’ll see a menu on the left side of the screen with various categories of settings.